 NOTE 7: This list of "candidate feature set combinations" contains the feature set combinations used for E-UTRA-NR band combinations.
 It is used to derive a list of E-UTRA feature sets referred to from the feature set combinations in a UE-MRDC-Capability container.

-2> include into featureSetsEUTRA the feature sets referenced from the "candidate feature set combinations" excluding entries (feature sets per CC) for fallback band combinations with same or lower capabilities and where the parameters do not exceed ca-BandwidthClassDL-EUTRA and ca-BandwidthClassUL-EUTRA, whichever are received;
+2> include into featureSetsEUTRA (in the UE-EUTRA-Capability) the feature sets referenced from the "candidate feature set combinations" excluding entries (feature sets per CC) for fallback band combinations with same or lower capabilities and where the parameters do not exceed ca-BandwidthClassDL-EUTRA and ca-BandwidthClassUL-EUTRA, whichever are received;

 1> include the received frequencyBandListFilter in the field appliedFreqBandListFilter of the requested UE capability, except if the requested rat-Type is nr and the network included the eutra-nr-only field;

-1> if the network included ue-CapabilityEnquiryExtension:
+1> if the network included ue-CapabilityEnquiryExt:

-2> include the received ue-CapabilityEnquiryExtension in the field receivedFilters;
+2> include the received ue-CapabilityEnquiryExt in the field receivedFilters;

 5.6.1.5 Void